TajibSmajlovic/pagination-workshop/README.md

 - `generatePaginationVariables` : responsible for generating the variables that are used for pagination
 - `generatePaginationPageResponse` : responsible for generating the `next` object property from the response object that is sent to the client

-> NOTE 1: follow the comments in order to solve this exercise
+> NOTE: follow the comments in order to solve this exercise

 - `src/utils/pagination.js` : responsible for generating the variables that are used for pagination